jedevc/fyp-report/report.md

 Note that we use the more lightweight libmusl, as opposed to the more common and frequently used glibc.
-We expected that libmusl would prove simpler to programatically analyze, with fewer internal complex dependencies, and empirical tests confirmed this.
+We expected that libmusl would prove simpler to programatically analyse, with fewer internal complex dependencies, and empirical tests confirmed this.
 Since the process mostly only extracts the public functions of the library, all results from libmusl are transferrable to when we use glibc (which is what we use for testing).